panzerdp/dmitripavlutin.com/posts/103-timeout-fetch-request/index.md

 ## 3. Summary

 By default a `fetch()` request timeouts at the time set up by the browser.
-In Chrome, for example, this setting equals 300 seconds.
+In Chrome, for example, this setting is 300 seconds.
 That's way longer than a user would expect for a network request to complete.

-A good approach when making network requests is to configure a request timeout of about 8 - 10 seconds.
+A good approach to network requests is to configure a request timeout of about 8 - 10 seconds.

-Using `setTimeout()` and abort controller you can create `fetch()` requests configured to timeout when you'd like to.
+Using `setTimeout()` and abort controller you can create `fetch()` requests that are configured to timeout when you'd like to.

-Check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller.
+Check the [browser support](https://caniuse.com/?search=abort%20controller) for the abort controller.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

-Note that without the use of an abort controller, there's no way you can stop a `fetch()` request.
+Note that there's no way to stop a fetch() request without using an abort controller.
 Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

 *What good practices regarding network requests do you know?
 Please write a comment!*